ianderrington/genai/docs/Understanding/agents/cognitive_architecture.md

 General manners of search.
 <img width="565" alt="image" src="https://github.com/ianderrington/genai/assets/76016868/3025c425-4f12-4b50-8d23-33a6002fa2aa">

-??? code "[LLMCompiler: An LLM Compiler for Parallel Function Calling](https://github.com/SqueezeAILab/LLMCompiler) provides an useful framework that improves latency, accuracy, and costs by orchestrating parallel calls."
+??? abstract "[LLMCompiler: An LLM Compiler for Parallel Function Calling](https://github.com/SqueezeAILab/LLMCompiler) provides an useful framework that improves latency, accuracy, and costs by orchestrating parallel calls."
     [Paper](https://arxiv.org/pdf/2312.04511.pdf)
     This breaks components down into a task-fetching unit and an executor to dynamically identify the tasks that could be executed, performs argument replacements on intermediate results, and an executor that performs function calls provided by the Task-fetching unit.
     ![image](https://github.com/ianderrington/genai/assets/76016868/e461a9b8-042e-4687-a2ce-73b8ea412318)